Abjad/abjad/abjad/docs/source/reference_manual/voices/index.rst

 Making a voice from a LilyPond input string
 -------------------------------------------

-You can make an Abjad voice from a LilyPond input string:
+You can make a voice from a LilyPond input string:

 ::